 For the sake of the environment, I approved; but there was still no way I’d replace my current green car with a … current Green car.
 It seemed wasteful and needless, and I couldn’t afford it anyway.

-Cut to the beginning of 2019, when I got bad news from my mechanic: “Hello, my name is Max.
-Prepare for your car to die.”
+Cut to the beginning of 2019, when I got bad news from my mechanic: my car was dying.

 It could only be properly fixed by a good, old-fashioned replacin’.